 To attract and prepare potential employees for a career in public child welfare in

-To embrace and expand child-centered, family-focused and strengths-based child welfare practice methods and evidence-based child welfare practice methods and evidence-based accountability.
+To embrace and expand child-centered, family-focused strengths-based child welfare practice methods, evidence-based child welfare practice methods and evidence-based accountability.

 To support current LA DCFS employees in continued professional development to enhance their child welfare careers.

 To train and prepare undergraduate social work students for competent child welfare

 practice and a career committed to constant betterment of services for and protection

 To encourage LA DCFS workers to return to higher education to further their own professionalism as well as that of the agency.

 To contribute to the knowledge base of child welfare practice and effective collaboration for children and families through training, evaluation, research, presentations and publications by ULM Social Work faculty and staff.

 The Title IV-E Child Welfare Training Project at ULM is a Program to encourage undergraduate social work students to prepare for a public child welfare career.
 Students who participate and complete the program are eligible to apply as a Social Services Specialist Intern with the Louisiana Department of Children and Family Services, which is our state's public child welfare office.
 The LA DCFS provides state sponsored adoptions, foster care services, and child protection services.
 ULM is one of 7 universities who provided child welfare training under a similar federally funded initiative prior to the current statewide Title IV-E initiative.